-At the Affordable Art Fair, I will show a combination of works from my Chromatic series and Bird Brain series.
+At the Affordable Art Fair, I will show a combination of works from my Chromatics series and Bird Brains series.
 Most of them are brand new.
 I just had a two-person show (with artist Kate Casanova) at Myta Sayo Gallery this summer, so they will be showing additional new pieces from the same body of work.

 What else is coming down the pipeline for you?